-As the ‘50s kicked in, it brought along a slew of watches that you could wear in water and towards the middle of the decade, dive watches – in their modern sense – started popping up.
+As the ‘50s kicked in, it brought along a slew of diver watches that you could wear in water and towards the middle of the decade, dive watches – in their modern sense – started popping up.
 First, it was the Blancpain Fifty Fathoms and the Rolex Submariner.
-They shared common key design elements, later becoming cornerstones for modern dive watches.
+They shared common key design elements, later becoming cornerstones for modern diver watches.
 All that high visibility, good luminescence and rotating bezel owe to the first two.

 More about modern dive watches later.
 For now, the Fifty Fathoms throw enough mystery.